Tang-Zhichao/Tang-Zhichao.github.io/content/notes/abelian-hodge.md

 +++

 In spring of 2025, the topic of the learning seminar is the [recent work](https://arxiv.org/abs/2502.03415v2) of Markman on Hodge conjecture of abelian varieties.
+In particular, he obtains the full Hodge conjecture for abelian varieties of dimension $4$.

-Here is [some notes](/files/Note_on_Markman_s_example.pdf) on several sections of this work, which is covered by myself.
+Here is [some notes](/files/Note_on_Markman_s_example.pdf) on several sections of this work, which is covered by myself and contains the main prototypes and examples.